 We sit to hear readings from the scriptures and to sing or say a psalm.
 These readings are appointed according to a three year cycle to help us hear the whole scope of the scriptures over time.
 We stand for the Gospel reading as a way of indicating special reverence for the life and teachings of Jesus.
 A sermon follows (usually no more than fifteen minutes long).
 We stand to proclaim our faith in the words of the Nicene creed.

 We remain standing as one of us leads the community in prayer for the church, the world, our leaders, all in any need or trouble and those who have died.
 Often we will kneel for a common confession of sin and hear God’s forgiveness.

 Welcome one another

 We stand to greet one another with a handshake or sometimes a hug for those around us in the pews, saying “The peace of the Lord be with you”, or just “Peace”.
 This is a sign of mutual respect and love before we come to the table to receive communion.
 Once a month we celebrate birthdays, anniversaries, and other special events in the life of the congregation with our blessing bank, the money from which goes to support Episcopal Relief and Development.
-Children who take part in the children’s program usually join the congregation at this time.

 The collection of money is a sign of our lives offered to God.
 You are welcomed to participate as able, but no one is expected to give financially.
 This is a time to recognize our part in the greater life of God, and make ourselves available to God for service.
 We stand as the offerings come forward together with offerings of bread and wine.
 They are received by the priest at the altar and blessed.